pramodboda/JavaScript-Roadmap-2020/14.Events/events.md

 Handlers are a way to run JavaScript code in case of user actions.

-There are several ways to assign a handler.
-Let’s see them, starting from the simplest one.

 JavaScript offer three ways to register an event handler:

 ### Inline event handlers